 4. Practitioners holding a Foundation Degree or equivalent level 5 qualification Foundation Degree practitioners are now required to top up to degree level in order to access either the Assessment Only Route or the Graduate Employment Based Route.
 The BA Hons top up to Early Childhood Studies provides a graduate level qualification required to access employment based EYITT routes.
 This access route is no longer funded by NCTL.

-Entry requirements for Early Years Initial Teacher Training (ITT) are the same as those for primary ITT.
+Entry requirements for Early Years Initial Teacher Training (EYITT) are the same as those for primary ITT.

 All applicants must:

-Assessment only and Graduate Employment Based Route applicants must:
+Assessment only, Graduate Employment Based Route and Graduate Entry Mainstream Route applicants must:

 All entrants, as part of the provider's selection procedures, will take part in a rigorous selection process designed to assess their suitability to teach.